 Terminix specializes in controlling pests, like ticks.
 With May being Lyme Disease Awareness Month, we wanted, here is some information regarding ticks and Lyme disease.

 Approximately 30,000 cases of Lyme disease are reported to the Centers for Disease Control and Prevention (CDC) each year, but many more cases go unreported.
 Two CDC studies suggest that closer to 300,000 people are diagnosed with Lyme disease every year.
-Most Lyme disease cases occur in the Northeast and upper Midwest, with 14 states accounting for more than 96 percent of the cases.

 What is Lyme disease and how do you get it?